rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

   skopeo copy oci-archive:<oci-image-tar-name> docker://<registry-ip/hostname>:<registry-port>/image-name>:<image-tag>
   ```

-  > **Note:**  For microk8s deployments, when the docker registry is enabled locally, the OCI container images need to be copied to the node where registry is enabled and then the above command can be run.
+  > **Note:**  For microk8s deployments, when the container registry is enabled locally, the OCI container images need to be copied to the node where registry is enabled and then the above command can be run.
 This is not required if a remote registry is available.

 - On each worker node registered to the Kubernetes control plane, perform the following prerequisite steps: